SRombauts/UEPlasticPlugin/README.md

 - the Editor does not show .uproject file: no way
 - the Editor does not show folder status and is not able to manage them
 - the Editor does not refresh status of assets in subdirectories at startup, so "Mark for add" is wrongly displayed in context menu for thoses subdirectories
+- the Editor does not handle visual diff for renamed/moved assets
 - reverting a Blueprint asset does not update content in Editor (and popup saying "is in use")!
 - Branch is not in the current Editor workflow (but on Epic Roadmap)